 6. Glosso Factory All in One Planted Aquarium Fertilizer

 Glosso Factory has developed its bottle similar to the design of NilocG.
 They have included a pump on the bottle to make the usage more straightforward and cleaner for their customers.
 One significant difference is that the bottle is transparent, letting you see exactly what is going into the aquarium beforehand.
 Some might find this off-putting because it is a dark green color.

 This color or design doesn’t impact the vitality of the fertilizer itself.
 It is an All-in-One fertilizer, coming in a 16-ounce bottle and is capable of treating up to 4,730 gallons of water.

 It gives clear instructions when it is delivered: one pump per 10 gallons of water to feed your plants adequately.
 The frequency of the dosage depends on the planting.
-For densely planted, mature tanks, it should be dosed five to seven times a week.
-For average or newly planted tanks, three to five times should suffice.
-For low-tech tanks, dose two to three times weekly.
+For densely planted, mature tanks, it should be dosed 5 to 7 times a week.
+For average or newly planted tanks, 3 to 5 times should suffice.
+For low-tech tanks, dose 2 to 3 times weekly.

 The fertilizer contains a balanced formula of all the vital micro and macronutrients to give the plants the meal they needed during the week.
 The copper content is low on this fertilizer, so it can be used for invertebrates such as shrimp.
 However, some customers reported deaths in their snail populations.

 7. Planted Aquarium Concepts Aquarium Plant Root Fertilizer

 Planted Aquarium Concepts have come up with a simple design for their easy-to-use fertilizer.
 The bags describe exactly how to use them, as well as what they contain.